nooges/lets-split-v2-case/README.md

 License
 -------
-These case files are release under the MIT License.
+These case files are released under the MIT License.